How to Determine UK Residency Status

 - a sufficient ties test, for those who are not automatically non-resident or resident.

-HMRC have produced some guidelines which I am summarising here: (you look at each test in turn – so if you do not qualify as automatically not resident under the test, then the next step is to consider whether you would be automatically resident)
+You need to look at each test in turn – if you do not qualify as automatically not resident under the test, then the next step is to consider whether you would be automatically resident

 - In the UK for less than 16 days

-- Left for full time work abroad (at least 35 hours pw) and in the UK for less than 91 days in the tax year and less than 31 days in the tax year are spent working in the UK.
+- Left for full-time work abroad (at least 35 hours per week) and in the UK for less than 91 days in the tax year, and less than 31 days in the tax year are spent working in the UK.
 This includes self-employed work.

 Automatically resident in the UK

-- In the UK for 183 days in the tax year or
+- In the UK for 183 days or more in the tax year or

-- Your only home is in the UK (and you live in it for at least 30 days)
+- Has a home in the UK (and you live in it for at least 30 days during the tax year)